 Parental controls are designed to help protect children from inappropriate content online.
 These controls can be used in a number of ways, e.g. to help ensure that your children access only age-appropriate content; to set usage times; and to monitor activity.
 You can find out how to set these up or review current settings here.

 4. Get creative

-We would love to hear what families are doing to make the most of the online world!
-Have you found a great way of setting up a virtual break time, are young people learning together across the internet, or have you used the family agreement to try something new as a family?
+We would love to hear what families are doing right now to make the most of the online world!
+Have you found a great way to enable your children to socialise with their friends, or share home-learning activities, or have you used the family agreement to try something new as a family?
 Let us know by tweeting us @Childnet.

 Resources for each age group

 These resources are designed for you to use with your child, with some resources that young people can complete on their own.

 Broken up into age-appropriate categories, we have put together a list of different resources you can use to delve into different online issues such as fake news, bullying, strangers online and more.